zammad/zammad-user-documentation/advanced/ticket-actions/merge.rst

    - The articles have been replaced by a "merged" label
    - The state has changed to "merged"
    - The ticket is :doc:`linked <link>` to its "parent" ticket

+   .. hint:: If you merge two tickets which were created from different
+      channels, you have to answer via channel of the remaining target ticket.

+      Example: if you merge a Whatsapp ticket into an email ticket, you have to answer via email channel in the target ticket.